sous-chefs/ruby_rbenv/README.md

 Use this recipe by itself if you want rbenv installed system-wide but want to handle installing Rubies, invoking LWRPs, etc..

+## <a name="recipes-system"></a> system

+Installs the rbenv codebase system-wide (that is, into `/usr/local/rbenv`) and installs rubies driven off attribute metadata.
+This recipe includes *default* and *system_install*.

+Use this recipe by itself if you want rbenv installed system-wide with rubies installed.

 ## <a name="recipes-user-install"></a> user\_install

 Installs the rbenv codebase for a list of users (selected from the